KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

     Establishes the minimal condition for Structured Pairs, directional tension, and complementary or opposing relation.

 * **Three (3) — Synthesis:**
-    Resolution of duality; emergent harmony that transcends and includes.
+    Resolution of Duality; emergent Harmony that transcends and includes.
-    Archetype of creativity, balance, and manifest form—the minimal stable structure.
+    Archetype of Creativity, Balance, and Synthesis—the minimal stable relational structure.

 * **Four (4) — Foundation:**
     Embodiment and law.